T-Mobile MONEY Review

 at T-Mobile MONEY

-Thanks to its recent acquisitions of Metro PCS and Sprint, the company has over 100 million subscribers.
+You’re probably familiar with T-Mobile — the third-largest wireless phone service in the US.
+Thanks to its acquisitions of Metro PCS and Sprint, the company has over 100 million subscribers.

-T-Mobile Money is the company’s online-only banking platform, which launched in 2019.
+T-Mobile MONEY is the company’s online-only banking platform, which launched in 2019.

-T-Mobile Checking Account
+T-Mobile Money: Checking Account

 When you sign up, you’ll get a Mastercard debit card, access to online and mobile banking, and the option for direct deposit.
+You also have the option to include a savings account or shared account (joint account) and earn 2.5% APY on all balances.

 By far, the biggest selling point of the account is its Annual Percentage Yield (APY), which sits well above the national average.

-The 4.00% interest rate only applies to the first $3,000 in your balance, and the rest will earn at the standard 1.00%.
+The 4.00% interest rate only applies to the first $3,000 in your balance, and the rest earns the standard rate of 2.50%.

 T-Mobile MONEY Features